grandadmiral-thrawn/ptree/index.rst

         }
       }

 This structure helps to organize the inputs in such a way that they can be easily iterated across to summarize new outputs.
-This documentation has been auto-generated from these modules using the Sphinx Autodoc package.
-Documentation is also included from  two modules for parameterizing the computations, ``biomass_basis`` and ``poptree_basis``. ``biomass_basis`` contains the rules for parsing the biomass computation equations (found in table TP00111) and generating functions that take DBH and produce the outputs needed; ``poptree_basis`` contains the database connectors and a parameter object, ``Capture``, which contains the information about the stands, plots, and study protocols (detail plot or not, mortality survey or not, etc.) that is needed in the tps modules.
+Beyond this description, this documentation has been auto-generated from these modules using the Sphinx Autodoc package.
+Documentation is also included for two modules for parameterizing the computations, ``biomass_basis`` and ``poptree_basis``. ``biomass_basis`` contains the rules for parsing the biomass computation equations (found in table TP00111) and generating functions that take DBH and produce the outputs needed; ``poptree_basis`` contains the database connectors and a parameter object, ``Capture``, which contains the information about the stands, plots, and study protocols (detail plot or not, mortality survey or not, etc.) that is needed in the tps modules.
 When executing a script to process a number of trees or stands, the ``Capture`` object needs to only be created once, greatly reducing the amount of database queries that might otherwise occur.

+.. note:: All treeid's, plots, and stands are specified programmatically in lower-case and as strings.
+Outputs place them in uppercase.
+In debugging, checking the case to lower-case will be useful.

 Contents:
 =========